 |Airfare||S$100 to S$400|

-Should you decide to engage an agency for the added convenience, prepare to pay an additional S$800 to S$2,000 or even more in fees.
+If you decide to use an agency for convenience, expect to pay an additional S$800 to S$2,000 or more in fees.

 Other costs to consider